Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Loretta from Theodore, AL

 We recently bought a large bag of whole bean coffee at Costco.
-Grinding coffee beans can be quite messy, so I decided to get the grinding over with all at once.
 I used our blender to grind up all of the coffee, which was much quicker than our little coffee grinder.

 Fresh grounds make a better cup.
 Coffee lovers have their own ideas about the best way to keep their coffee fresh.
 This is a guide about keeping coffee fresh.